 Tenzing came as a God-sent to rescue us from a cliff

 We had just started our walk when we reached a point where the trail disappeared.
 We had to literally walk down a cliff which fell into a deep gorge.

 We stood rooted there, staring scarily at this difficult patch, strategizing a safe crossing.
 When Tenzing, the daughter of this family, came by.
 Without any hesitation, she walked through, as easily as one would climb down the stairs in their house.

 Realising our predicament she came up again, and helped us all!
 We couldn’t have thanked her enough!

 Later, while crossing through her house in Anmu, her family invited us over for tea.
-It was an idyllic setting, a house on a hill, with a kitchen garden in front, small cosy cheerful rooms and loads of kids’ laughter!
-We had some tea, home-made bread and the most amazing yoghurt.
+It was an idyllic setting, a house on a hill, with a kitchen garden in front, small cozy cheerful rooms, and loads of kids’ laughter!
+We had some tea, home-made bread, and the most amazing yogurt.